Praxis Precision Medicines to Participate in Upcoming Fireside Chat

 BOSTON, Aug.
-04, 2025 (GLOBE NEWSWIRE) -- Praxis Precision Medicines, Inc. (NASDAQ: PRAX), a clinical-stage biopharmaceutical company translating genetic insights into the development of therapies for central nervous system (CNS) disorders characterized by neuronal excitation-inhibition imbalance, today announced that CEO Marcio Souza will be participating a virtual fireside chat hosted by Truist Securities analyst Joon Lee on August 5, 2025 at 10:00amEST.
+05, 2025 (GLOBE NEWSWIRE) -- Praxis Precision Medicines, Inc. (NASDAQ: PRAX), a clinical-stage biopharmaceutical company translating genetic insights into the development of therapies for central nervous system (CNS) disorders characterized by neuronal excitation-inhibition imbalance, today announced that CEO Marcio Souza will be participating a virtual fireside chat hosted by Piper Sandler senior research analyst Yasmin Rahini on August 7, 2025 at 11:00amEST.

 About Praxis